 You are in effect limiting your capacity to succeed in either direction.
 It would be far more efficient to make your work and sell at the same time, but can you do it?

 My medium of choice is the humble pencil and I didn’t choose it by accident.
-I chose it not just because I’m colorblind, (I started out as a painter) but because it is portable.
+I chose it not just because I’m colorblind, (ironically I started out as a painter) but because it’s portable.

 This is useful: How Do You Travel With Art Supplies?
 (A Practical Guide)

 All you need is a pencil and paper and in theory, you can make money anywhere.
-I realized that truth when I hitched through New Zealand and Australia.
-I funded my travels simply by drawing hostels and doing portraits.
+In my youth, I hitched through New Zealand and Australia funding my travels simply by drawing hostels and doing portraits.
+I learned that having an audience created a good environment for commissions and art sales.

-Carrying just a pencil case allows me to set up quickly and stop and start at will.
+Carrying just a pencil case allowed me to set up quickly and stop and start at will.
 There is no mess, no paint drying, and I can easily work outdoors.
-There are many advantages.

-If you want to get started with outdoor sketching in pen and wash check this Skillshare class out (affiliate).
-It’s popular as you can see.
+If you want to get started with outdoor sketching in pen and wash check out this popular Domestika course

 Teaching Your Art Establishes Your Authority

-For those folk with a passion for the subject matter more than the drawing tips, I can share their enthusiasm with my own genuine knowledge of the natural world and of traveling around the world.
+For those folk with a passion for the subject matter, in my case wildlife, I can share their enthusiasm with my knowledge of the natural world and of traveling.

 This is how I make a living.
 If you want to do the same, it’s all laid out for you to copy!